-Jodie M. Lawston has a BA in psychology and Women’s Studies from the State University of New York at Stony Brook and an MA and Ph.D. from the University of California, San Diego.
+Jodie M. Lawston has a BA in psychology and Women’s Studies from the State University of New York at Stony Brook and an MA and Ph.D. in sociology from the University of California, San Diego.

 - WMST 490: Feminist Perspectives: Theories and Research